 Van Life: Insurance You May Need

 Given the nature of vans and RVs, there are a variety of factors to consider.
-Generally speaking, some van lifers find it more convenient to register their van as a motorhome, insure it with ICBC, and then get coverage for the possessions with tenant insurance or home insurance.
+Generally speaking, some van lifers find it more convenient to register their van as a motorhome, insure it with ICBC, and then get coverage for the possessions with the tenant or home insurance.

 - Car Insurance